nocomplexity/SecurityArchitecture/architecture/threadmodels.md

     learning algorithms and data)

-Taxonomy and terminology of machine learning is not yet fully standardized.
+Taxonomy and terminology of machine learning is not yet fully standardised.
 The US NIST publication 8269 (The National Institute of Standards and Technology) a taxonomy and terminology of Adversarial Machine Learning is proposed.
 See
 <https://csrc.nist.gov/publications/detail/nistir/8269/draft>.